 What to expect from your doctor

 Your doctor is likely to ask you questions, such as:

 - Does anything seem to improve your symptoms?

 - Have you traveled out of the country recently?

 What you can do in the meantime

-While you're waiting to see your doctor, make sure to stay well-hydrated.
+While you're waiting to see your doctor, drink plenty of fluids.